PI: Katharina Dittrich

 Katharina Dittrich is Associate Professor of Organisation Studies in the Organisation and Human Resource Management (OHRM) Group at Warwick Business School.
 Her research interests include climate change, organizational change, organizational routines/ routine dynamics and strategy, with an emphasis on practice-theoretical approaches and qualitative research methods.

-Julius Kob is a Research Fellow at Warwick Business School with research interests in economic sociology, social studies of finance, science and technology studies, risk modelling, climate change and disaster studies.
-In his PhD research since 2016 at the University of Edinburgh, he has been working on natural catastrophe risk in financial services with an emphasis on socio-materiality in epistemic market practices, primarily catastrophe modelling, and its interdependence with socio-materially realising catastrophe in Anthropocene market society.
+Dr. Julius Kob is a Research Fellow at Warwick Business School with research interests in economic sociology, social studies of finance, science and technology studies, risk modelling, climate change and disaster studies.
+In his previous research at the University of Edinburgh, he has been working on natural catastrophe risk in financial services with an emphasis on socio-materiality in epistemic market practices, in particular catastrophe modelling.

 Mohamed Qaddoura is a PhD researcher at Warwick Business School (WBS), with both a prior full-time MBA and MSc in Marketing & Strategy from WBS.
 He was awarded the UKRI Future Leaders Fellowship (PhD Scholarship recipient) in 2020 to work with Katharina and Julius on the project.
 His main theoretical area of interest is in risk management, specifically riskwork with a focus on the novel subtypes of risk.
 His ongoing doctoral project consists of an ethnographic study in riskwork with climate change as the focal example of novel risk.